-Note that with term insurance, the only way to get cash from the policy is to die.
+Note that with term insurance, the only way to get cash from the insurance company is to die.
 Like your car, home and health insurance, it’s protection.
 It’s not an investment.

 As the name suggests, permanent insurance is a policy you intend to keep permanently.
 Part of your monthly premiums pay for the death benefit, and another part goes into an internal savings account.
 With a permanent policy, you don’t have to die to reap some benefits because you’re building cash value.
-This type of insurance could be considered an investment.
+When people ask me “is life insurance considered an asset,” the answer is usually no — but the cash value of this type of insurance could be considered an investment.

 Thing No. 2: Permanent is more expensive